jasiukiewicztymon/CMBrowser/README.md

 Enable for only console systems and console user's to use a beautiful browser with ascii printing images and clickable link...
 Now debugging a server side problem will be easier (I know the pain 😂)

+### Try it!

+Just execute the python code and give as argument this website https://jasiukiewicztymon.github.io/CMBrowser/

+In few seconds you should see the website at the screen

 ### What options will have the browser?

 - Ascii printed images